substrate-asia/hackathon-2023-winter/projects/34- Cyborg Network/readme.md

 ### Barath Kanna ([Github](https://github.com/) ;  [LinkedIn](https://www.linkedin.com/in/barath-kanna-23a23a172/)) : Remote edge server, backend API, integration

 Barath is an experienced entrepreneur who has a deep understanding of the technical challenges and opportunities in these areas and has significant experience in the blockchain sector.
 As a leader, he spearheads the team's vision and directs the overarching strategy of the Cyborg Network.
+He is a graduate of the Polkadot Blockchain Academy ([https://polkadot.network/development/blockchain-academy/]) that was conducted at UC Berkeley.

 ### Kresna Sucandra ([Github](https://github.com/SHA888) ; [LinkedIn](https://www.linkedin.com/in/kresna-sucandra/)) : Substrate nodes, pallet, offchain worker, runtime

 Kresna is a specialist in blockchain and decentralized systems, with notable expertise as a Rust/Substrate developer in various blockchain projects.
 After working with prominent blockchain projects, Kresna now oversees the development and execution of Cyborg Network's technological framework.
+He is the former co-founder at Invarch Network ([https://invarch.network/]) which is currently a parachain on Polkadot and Kusama.

-### Megha Varshini ([Github](https://github.com/) ; [LinkedIn](https://www.linkedin.com/in/megha-varshini-tamilarasan-b1247a212/)) : Operational, Education, Media
+### Megha Varshini ([Github](https://github.com/) ; [LinkedIn](https://www.linkedin.com/in/megha-varshini-tamilarasan-b1247a212/)) : Operations, Education, Media

 Megha has an impressive history in business development and operations, with experience spanning the startups.
 She is responsible for managing daily operations, forging partnerships, and ensuring the continued growth and success of the Cyborg Network.
+Megha is going to the Polkadot Blockchain Academy in Hong Kong in January 2024.